3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 What data you need

 At minimum: time-series sensor data from the equipment you want to monitor, and historical records of past failures and maintenance events.
 The more history you have, and the more sensors per machine, the better the model will perform.
-Even 12–18 months of data can be enough to start.
+Even 12–18 months of data can be enough to start for high-failure equipment.
+For machinery that fails rarely, you may need 3–5 years to capture enough failure events for a reliable model.

 2. Quality Control with Computer Vision